D-Sritha-D/BioInformatics_Final_Project/README.md

 - Visual representation of dynamic programming matrices
 - Step-by-step algorithm execution
 - Interactive parameter adjustment
-- Real-time visualization of alignment results
+- Real-time visualization of results

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+- Comprehensive explanations at each step

+---

 ## 📄 License

 This project is licensed under the MIT License.

-## 📬 Contact

-For questions or feedback, please contact the project maintainers.